-Get ready to put release dates in your calendar for A TRIO OF TERRIFIC NEW MOVIES premiered at the 62nd LFF.
+Get ready to put release dates in your calendar for A TRIO OF TERRIFIC NEW MOVIES which I saw premiered at the 62nd BFI London Film Festival.

 In the film festival season, it’s always great when the one in the calendar is your very own hometown one – London.
-Yes, the 62nd London Film Festival run by the British Film Institute over 12 days from 10-21 October has come and gone but A TRIO OF TERRIFIC NEW MOVIES which I saw from this year’s programme will certainly stay long in the memory.
+Yes, the 62nd London Film Festival run by the British Film Institute over 12 days from 10-21 October 2018 has now come and gone but A TRIO OF TERRIFIC NEW MOVIES which I saw at this year’s programme will certainly stay long in the memory.

 Let me get right down to telling you about them, as I think they will be films you’ll want to jot in your diary to see on their release.
 So, in screening order…